DanteLore/dantelore/content/posts/one-for-the-road.md

 <!-- /wp:syntaxhighlighter/code -->
 Kafka streams, which we'll use to do the brewery validation task, is a library of functions to make interacting with Kafka easy.&nbsp; It handles all the semantics of consuming and producing messages for you.&nbsp; It's horizontally scalable and pretty lightweight.

-The code can be [found in full on my github](https://github.com/DanteLore/events_to_models/blob/master/src/main/scala/com/logicalgenetics/streams/BreweryCsvProcessorStream.scala)&nbsp;and is pretty concise.&nbsp; The key bit is the setup of the streams themselves, which is shown below.&nbsp; If you're going to code a Kafka streams app yourself, pay attention to the implicit serdes (serialiser/deserialisers) which are defined higher up the object definition.&nbsp; These had me puzzled for hours!&nbsp; Anyway, the code...
+The code can be <a href="https://github.com/DanteLore/events_to_models/blob/master/src/main/scala/com/logicalgenetics/streams/BreweryCsvProcessorStream.scala">found in full on my github</a>&nbsp;and is pretty concise.&nbsp; The key bit is the setup of the streams themselves, which is shown below.&nbsp; If you're going to code a Kafka streams app yourself, pay attention to the implicit serdes (serialiser/deserialisers) which are defined higher up the object definition.&nbsp; These had me puzzled for hours!&nbsp; Anyway, the code...
 <!-- wp:syntaxhighlighter/code {"language":"scala"} -->
 // Get the lines
 val builder = new StreamsBuilder()